Walk Before You Dance: High-fidelity and Editable Dance Synthesis via Generative Masked Motion Prior: Proposed Method: DanceMosaic

-\partitle{Long Dance Generation} DanceMosaic enables long-form dance synthesis in the zero-shot manner, eliminating the need for retraining.
-Given a sequence of music control signals and text prompts, it first generates individual motion segments.
-Then, through masked token reconstruction, it synthesizes transitions by conditioning on adjacent sequences, ensuring fluid, rhythmically aligned continuity while preserving temporal coherence and expressive flow for extended performances.
+\partitle{Long Dance Generation} DanceMosaic enables zero-shot long-form dance synthesis without the need for retraining.
+Given a sequence of music and text signals, it first generates individual motion segments.
+Then, as shown in Fig. \ref{fig:applications}(d), through masked token reconstruction, it synthesizes transitions by conditioning on adjacent sequences, ensuring rhythmically aligned continuity while preserving temporal coherence and expressive flow for extended performances.